UniversalSplitScreen/UniversalSplitScreen.github.io/_docs/minecraft.md

 ## Split screen setup
-1. See how to install the program in the Quick Start guide.
+1. See how to install Universal Split Screen in the [Quick Start guide](https://universalsplitscreen.github.io/docs/quickstart/).

 1. In options, select the Minecraft preset and click Load.